Tpaga/tpaga-ruby/README.md

 Installation
 ---

-To install as a gem in your environment type:
+To install as a gem in your environment type in your console:

 ```sh
 gem install tpaga